Afsalon/Assignment/README.md

 User model inherits AbstractUser, instead of using the usual approach of creating a one to one relationship with the default user model.

-The Content model has a foreign key relationship with category model.
+The Content model has a foreign key relationship with category model and User model.

+The user field on content is not editable, the current logged in user is used.

 create_admins.py script can be used for seeding